| Trimming

 from my thumb will just meet the top of the dogs hock.

-will be the final length of the tail.
+This will be the final length of the tail.

-leeway, especially if you are a beginner.
+some leeway, especially if you are a beginner.

-the tail and begin thinning, rounding the length of the tail feathering
+Lift the tail and begin thinning, rounding the length of the tail feathering

 slightly as you go toward the base.
 The dog in the illustration had